hyperledger-archives/grid-docs/community/planning/rest_api/index.md

   user can expect to see when fetching that resource.
 Some resources do not differ between their create and update messages and have not changed.
   - Removed Track and Trace endpoints.
 This feature will no longer be supported.

+## For further consideration

+  - Consider changing `/batch_statuses` to `/batch-statuses`.
+This would bring this endpoint in line with other endpoints in this API but consideration must be given to the impact this will have on the corresponding endpoints in Sawtooth and Splinter as well as backwards-compatibility concerns.